How to Process Commissions Faster with an Agency Management System

 - Within reports, like the Commissions Not Received report

-Once you identify missed payments, you’ll need 5 pieces of HIPAA data (usually name, date of birth, SSN, phone number, and address—but these can vary) to call the carriers to reconcile, all of which you can find on AgencyBloc’s Commissions Not Received report.
+Once you identify missed payments, you’ll need 5 pieces of HIPAA data (usually name, date of birth, SSN, phone number, and address—but these can vary) to reconcile with the carrier, all of which you can find on AgencyBloc’s Commissions Not Received report.

 Commission analysts are also usually the liaison to agents regarding any questions they may have about their commissions.
 Whether the agent receives their commission statement via email, mail, or a login to an AMS portal, they might have questions regarding their payment.